 General Information - West Virginia University

 West Virginia University (WVU) was founded in 1867 as a result of the 1862 Land-Grant Act, otherwise known as the Morrill Act.
 As the state’s flagship, land-grant university, WVU’s mission reflects its dedication to serving the state and citizens of West Virginia through access to higher education, research and scholarship, and comprehensive health sciences.
-The WVU System, which includes the flagship campus in Morgantown, WVU Institute of Technology in Beckley, and WVU Potomac State in Keyser.
-West Virginia University is accredited by the Higher Learning Commission.
-Many WVU programs hold specialized accreditation.
+The WVU system includes the flagship campus in Morgantown, WVU Institute of Technology in Beckley, WVU Potomac State in Keyser, and several other locations across the stat serving health science programs.
+The West Virginia University Rocert C. Byrd Health Sciences Center has five schools serving undergraduate, graduate, and professional students at four locations in Morgantown, Charleston, Bridgeport and Martinsburg.

 WVU Morgantown facilities are built on more than 1,000 acres and include several buildings on the National Register of Historic Places.